Finding the Best Places to Retire Since 2006!

 Short Review of Navarre, Florida

 Thirty-eight percent of locals are age 45 or better, and most residents hold conservative views.
 Thirty-one percent hold at least a four year college degree.
 The city has some racial diversity, and the crime rate meets the national average.
-The cost of living is 12% above the national average.
-Navarre has grown by a whopping 325% within the last two decades.
+The cost of living is 6% above the national average.
+Navarre has grown by 5% in the last decade.

 Life in Navarre is leisurely and unassuming, and much of it revolves around Navarre Beach, which is on the other side of Santa Rosa Sound.
 Boasting a stretch of exceptionally white sand kissed by the Gulf's emerald waters, Navarre Beach and Navarre itself draw tourists who come to swim and surf along this part of the Gulf Islands National Seashore, which has miles of undeveloped dunes and beaches.
 Canoeing on the Blackwater River that meanders through the thick foliage of nearby Blackwater River State Forest is also a popular pastime.